Mode testing, critical bandwidth and excess mass: A review on multimodality tests

 To construct the calibration function, first, values of $\varsigma_i \in (0,1/2)$, for $i \in \{1,\ldots,(2k-1)\}$ must be fixed.
 Then, using the $J$ function (\ref{jfunc}) with the values given in (\ref{variabJ}) and the $L$ function (\ref{Lgranfunc}), the function $g$ defined in (\ref{gfunc}) satisfies the specified regularity conditions and ${|g''(\widehat{x_i};h_k,h_{ {\mbox{PI}}},\boldsymbol{\varsigma})|}/{g^3(\widehat{x_i};h_k,h_{ {\mbox{PI}}},\boldsymbol{\varsigma})}$ converges in probability to $d_i$.
 With this modification the calibration function also preserves the structure of the data under the hypothesis that $f$ has $k$ modes.
 However, this calibration function $g$ may not be a density function since

 may not be equal to 1.
-To guarantee that $g$ is indeed a density, a possible approach consists in proceeding with a search of values for $\boldsymbol{\varsigma}$ such that $q(\boldsymbol{\varsigma})$ is equal to 1, which is guaranteed since
+To ensure that $g$ is indeed a density, a possible approach consists in proceeding with a search of values for $\boldsymbol{\varsigma}$ such that $q(\boldsymbol{\varsigma})$ is equal to 1. {It can be seen that the convergence of this algorithm is guaranteed just considering ``small enough'' neighbourhoods (where the $J$ function is applied), so that the calibration function is ``almost equal'' to the kernel density estimation which integral over the entire space is equal to one, that is, }

 For convenience, in the simulation study, the employed approach will be followed using $\varsigma_i$ close enough to 0 ($\forall i\in \{1,\ldots,2k-1\}$) in order to avoid an impact on the integral value.